-This is an uninhabited Canadian owned 127-hectare (315 acre) island in the Niagara River 5 kilometres (3 miles) above the Canadian Horseshoe Falls.
-The Canadian government has designated it as a Wildlife and Crown Preserve.
+This is an uninhabited Canadian-owned island is 127-hectares (315 acres) and located in the Niagara River 5 kilometres (3 miles) above the Canadian Horseshoe Falls.
+The Canadian government has designated it a Wildlife and Crown Preserve.
 It received its name during the 1760’s when a British shipyard was located here.
 A number of ships were built here for the Royal Navy to be used in the upper Great Lakes.

-In the mid 1940’s Navy Island was suggested s the location for a new organization to be called the United Nations.
+In the mid 1940’s Navy Island was suggested as the location for a new organization to be called the United Nations.

-The island today is overseen by Parks Canada.
-The island is temporally closed to the public.
+Today, the island is overseen by Parks Canada and is closed to the public.